-The mission of Epiphany’s Social Responsibility ministry is to form parishioners in Catholic Social Teaching and to responsibly embrace the world with the love and service of Jesus Christ.
+The mission of Epiphany’s Social Responsibility Ministry is to form parishioners in Catholic Social Teaching and to responsibly embrace the world with the love and service of Jesus Christ.
 Each one of us has a special part to play in participating in God’s work of love.
 Learn more from the U.S. Catholic Conference of Bishops in their document, Catholic Social Teaching - Scripture Guide.True worship is to work for justice and care for the poor and oppressed.

 — Isaiah 58:5-7